CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

     drawType: ROUND_ROBIN, // optional - defaults to SINGLE_ELIMINATION
     drawSize: 4, // optional - defaults to 32
-    eventType: DOUBLES, // optional - defaults to SINGLES
+    eventType: DOUBLES, // optional - defaults to SINGLES idPrefix, // optional prefix used for generation of matchUpIds completionGoal, // optional - number of matchUps within draw structures to complete

     participantsCount: 4, // optional - ability to specify fewer participants than drawSize to generate BYEs policyDefinitions, // optional - { [policyType]: policyDefinition, [policyType2]: policyDefinition }